bpan/transparency/README.md

 * songwriters
 * artists

-### Heroku deployment
+### Production deployment

 Merges to master on GitHub are automatically tested and deployed to Heroku.
 Download the Heroku CLI here: https://devcenter.heroku.com/articles/heroku-cli

-To test the current deployment, you can build and launch a production server locally:
+To test the current Heroku deployment, you can build and launch a production server locally:

 * npm install
 * heroku local

+To build and run your local code in production mode:

+* gulp clean
+* gulp build
+* PORT=5000 DATABASE_URL="postgres://localhost/postgres" node dist/server/server.bundle.js

+(Export environment variables to the production start script command)